College of Education and Human Development

 The Graduate Record Examination (GRE) is not required.

-1. Transcripts/Academic Records
+1. Transcripts/Academic records

 Upload in Academic History section of online application.